Utilising Data Power: The Business Analyst's Quick Guide to Power Query

 1. Connecting to Data Sources:

-Power Query has a wide range of connectors, ranging from Excel workbooks to SQL Server databases to web services.
-For the best performance, always use the most direct connector to your source.
+• Power Query has a wide range of connectors, ranging from Excel workbooks to SQL Server databases to web services.
+I have found for the best performance, to use the most direct connector to my source.

 2. Data Cleaning:

-Take care of any missing values, mistakes, or duplication.
-BAs can use the functions in Power Query to replace errors, fill down/up, or even manually correct entries.
+• Take care of any missing values, mistakes, or duplication.
+You can use the functions in Power Query to replace errors, fill down/up, or manually correct entries.

 3. Data Transformation: